Frequently Asked Questions

 Our mission is to train young Palestinian and Israeli women to partner as leaders by transforming anger and prejudice to mutual respect, facilitating an understanding of the other, and inspiring action to promote equality and peace.

 How do you achieve that mission?

 Young women begin by attending a three-week summer program in Santa Fe, New Mexico.
 At camp they learn to speak authentically and listen compassionately, share their personal stories – often of the violent deaths of loved ones – and transform anger and prejudice into real friendships.
-After summer the program continues in Israel and Palestine with year-round training and mentoring.
+After summer, the program continues in Israel and Palestine with year-round skill-building, practice, and mentoring.

 How old are the young women in your program?